There are a lot of unanswered questions about chronic illness.

 The degree of organ system sensitivity depends on the speed at which an organ is growing and the stage of development it is in (early, late etc).
 This is known as a sensitive or critical period.

 Prenatal stress can decrease organ size and size at birth while also increasing risk of being born prematurely, among other effects.
 These factors, in addition to stress and trauma at birth and in the first few weeks of life, also increase risk for chronic illness.
 I tell the story of how research changed my views about chronic illness in the Discovery Series, which introduces studies that lead to an understanding of how early life events affect risk.
-Here’s post 1.
+Here’s post 1 about type 1 diabetes and antibodies.
+Post 2 describes how helping a mother heal from trauma can cure asthma (and other chronic diseases) in her child.

 There have been decades of research in this area, including in one field known as the Fetal Origins of Adult Disease.

-My favorite book on bonding and the effects of early separation is Maternal-Infant Bonding (5)Klaus, M.H. and J.H.
+My favorite book on bonding and the effects of early separation is Maternal-Infant Bonding (6)Klaus, M.H. and J.H.
 Kennell, Maternal-Infant Bonding.
-1976, St. Louis: Mosby, which has an updated version I just learned about called Parent-Infant Bonding (6)Klaus, M.H. and J.H.
+1976, St. Louis: Mosby, which has an updated version I just learned about called Parent-Infant Bonding (7)Klaus, M.H. and J.H.
 Kennell, Parent/Infant Bonding.
 2nd ed.
 1982: Mosby.
 326.

 Many studies find that individuals who develop a chronic illness had more interventions, stressful events, and longer separations at birth.
 Part of the trauma and chronic illness model is about recognizing how subtle and even seemingly minor interventions can actually be experienced as life-threatening – and therefore potentially traumatizing – to babies.
 Some of my blog posts describe this area of research in more detail: Causes of Chronic Illness Part 1: Insights from Type 1 Diabetes, Part 2: Insights from Asthma,Part 3: Early Life Events Alter Genes to Affect Risk for Chronic Illness and Part 4: A Recap.
 You can also learn more about Early Risk Factors for Rheumatoid Arthritis.

-Trauma that is inflicted by other human beings, who are supposed to care for and protect us, is one of the most difficult and influential kinds of events we can experience.
-The effects are most severe with children, because they are the most vulnerable among us.
+Trauma that is inflicted by other human beings, who are supposed to care for and protect us, is one of the most difficult and influential kinds of adversities we can experience.
+The effects are most severe with children, because brains and immune systems that are growing and developing are the most sensitive to life experiences and trauma.
+Children, in other words, are the most vulnerable among us.

 It’s the risk factor those of us with an ACE score of Zero and who have no obvious histories of trauma are likely to have experienced even as we’ve learned to think is completely normal.